Do You Have To Pay Back Unemployment Benefits?

 UI repayment is rare — focus on your job search

-The only time you must repay benefits is if your weekly benefit amount was higher than what you were eligible to receive.
-At that point, the state unemployment department will ask you to repay the overpaid UI benefits or deduct them from ongoing unemployment payments.
+You only have to pay back your unemployment benefits in cases of overpayment.
+Suppose your weekly benefit amount was higher than what you were eligible to receive.
+In that case, the state unemployment department will ask you to repay the overpaid UI benefits or deduct them from ongoing unemployment payments.

 When you land a new job, you typically don’t need to repay your weekly benefit amount.
 So put your mind at ease and focus on finding that new job.

 State governments primarily rely on funding from employers to support UI benefits.
 You only need to help fund them if you live in one of the few states that requires a small UI tax deduction from your paycheck.

 Before an emergency like unemployment arises, ensure you're as financially secure as possible by paying off your debt.
 The Tally† credit card debt repayment app can help.
 Tally helps you manage your credit card payments and offers a lower-interest personal line of credit, allowing you to pay off higher-interest credit cards efficiently.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.